tschoof/blog/_posts/2012-10-09-apple-service-and-build-quality.md

 **Update**: I got [feedback from Kevin](https://alpha.app.net/kev_d/post/858165):
 > I used to run the Compu b service dept. Your experience isn’t unique, but Apples service (rough edges & all) is still markedly superior to Dell or other manufacturers

+**Update 2**: Apparently Apple sent me an envelope that is only paid for within the UK, so I had to pay 5€ to get the package posted to Apple Service.
+Grand.